HoratiuC/Python-CodeAbbey/README.md

 # Python-CodeAbbey
-My Solutions for problems on CodeAbbey/n
+My Solutions for problems on CodeAbbey \n
 Sums in Loop - calculates the sum of each pair in a text file